22

 A) Pig loads and stores the temporary data produced by several MapReduce tasks using BinStorage.

-Data that is stored on disc in a machine-readable format is what BinStorage uses.
+Data that is stored on a disc in a machine-readable format is what BinStorage uses.
 Compression is not supported by BinStorage.

 Multiple input sources (files, directories, and globs) are supported by BinStorage.

-A region, region server, HBase Master, ZooKeeper, and catalogue tables are the essential parts of HBase.
+A region, region server, HBase Master, ZooKeeper, and catalog tables are the essential parts of HBase.
 These parts work together to store and track the regions in the system, monitor the region, monitor the region server, and coordinate with the HBase master component.
 One of the most challenging Pig questions is this one since so many candidates don't pay attention to it.

 In a map-reduce system, group-by operations are carried out on the reducer side, and projection can be used in the map phase.

-Pig Latin also has typical operations like orderby, filters, group by, etc. that are similar to mapreduce.
+Pig Latin also has typical operations like order by, filters, group by, etc. that are similar to MapReduce.

 We can examine the pig script to understand the data flows and to detect errors early.